rivernate/foundation/README.md

 ## Docker Networking

-Everything in this repositories docker-compose file operates on the `gateway` network you created.
+Everything in this repositories docker-compose file operates on the `shared` network.
+The `shared` network is created automatically when you run `docker-compose up` and is exposed so that other applications can utilize it as well.
 The idea of this network is to enable a shared network for your different docker-compose applications.
-You can put shared services on the gatewy network by adding it in the docker-compose file for you applications.
+You can put shared services on the `shared` network by adding it in the docker-compose file for you applications.
 At the bottom of your docker-compose file add:

 ```
 networks:
   default:
     internal: true

-  gateway:
+  shared:
     external:
-      name: gateway
+      name: shared
 ```

-And then for your specific service definition that needs access to the gateway network add:
+And then for your specific service definition that needs access to the `shared`  network add:

 ```
 networks:
   - default
-  - gateway
+  - shared
 ```

 You can also specify aliases for your services to be accessed via by specifying them